-Mount the cover over the LCD as shown in Figure 42 oriented so the beveled edges are away from the panel.
-If the cover seems to bind against the VFO A trim panel, rotate it so the long edge striking the trim panel is at the top and, if necessary, work the screws through the holes some more to loosen the fit.
+Mount the cover on the front panel over the LCD as shown in Figure 46 oriented so the beveled edges are away from the panel.
+If the cover seems to bind against the VFO A trim panel, rotate it so the long edge striking the trim panel is at the top and, if necessary, work the screws through the holes in the plastic cover some more to loosen the fit.
 Tighten the screws only until they come into firm contact with the trim panel.
-Be careful not to over-tighten the screws or you may strip the threads in the front panel or break the LCD cover.
-These threaded holes in the front panel are easy to strip!
+Be sure you are using screws no longer than 5/32" (4.0 mm) (SS), and do not thread the screws through the front panel without the cover in place to avoid the screws breaking the glass front of the LCD.

-Figure 42.
+Figure 46.
 Installing LCD Cover.

-Place the larger of a pair of concentric knobs over the RF/SQL - SUB control as follows (See Figure 43):
+Place the larger of a pair of concentric knobs over the RF/SQL - SUB control as follows (See Figure 47):